Edith Taliaferro: Films, later career and retirement

 Taliaferro made her silent film debut in Young Romance in 1915.
 She made only two more films, The Conquest of Canaan (1916) and Who's Your Brother?
 (1919).
 She returned to Broadway in 1919 in Please Get Married followed by roles in Kissing Time (1920), A Love Scandal (1923), and as "Amanda Prynne" in the touring company production of Private Lives in 1931.
 She performed in London, England and in Australia with the Toronto Theatre Guild.
 In vaudeville she appeared at the Palace Theater in New York City.
 Most of her later work was with summer theaters and on radio.
 Taliaferro retired from stage work in the late 1930s after she lost her vision.

 Personal life

-Taliaferro's first husband was actor Earl Browne.
-The marriage was announced in July 1913.
+Taliaferro married actor Earle Browne on June 4, 1912, in York, Ontario, where he was appearing in A Night Off at the Royal Alexandria Theatre in Toronto.
+The marriage was public knowledge by May 1913.
 Taliaferro's second husband was actor House B. Jameson, whom she married around 1928.
 Jameson appeared in various stage productions and later became known for his role as Sam "Papa" Aldrich on the radio and television series The Aldrich Family.
 The couple had no children and remained married until Taliaferro's death.